f2pwn/f2linkdisc/README.md

 Press the power button so your PS Vita™ wakes from sleep.
 Press the circle button.

-To go back to DJMAX Portable 2, press the cross button on DJMAX Portable's Title screen.
+To go back to DJMAX Portable™ 2, press the cross button on DJMAX Portable™'s Title screen.
 Press circle.
 Press the PS Button twice.
 Press your PS Vita™ Select, R and L buttons simultaneously.
 Your PS Vita™ will go into sleep mode.